puzpuzpuz/xsync/README.md

 ### Map

-A `Map` is like a concurrent hash table based map.
+A `Map` is like a concurrent hash table-based map.
 It follows the interface of `sync.Map` with a number of valuable extensions like `Compute` or `Size`.

 ```go
 m := xsync.NewMap()